bomanimc/personal/src/components/projects/FutureCity/futurecity.md

 <br /><br />

 We built Future City because we wanted to invite residents into the design process of public spaces.
-Future City is meant to allow for collaboration between city planners and local residents and to facilitate conversations between both parties when it comes to developing a shared vision for the developing a new space in the city.
+Future City is meant to allow for collaboration between city planners and local residents and to facilitate conversations between both parties when it comes to developing a shared vision for a new space in the city.

 <br /><br />

 To prototype this concept, we created the following assets:
 - A "game board" with physical pieces (3D printed & laser cut) with [TopCodes](https://github.com/TIDAL-Lab/TopCodes) attached.
 When the TopCodes are placed into the view of the webcam, an associated 3D object is displayed on the screen.
-- Mock-up of the futurecity.com website and the dashboard that City Planner's would use to make decisions based on community designs.
+- Mock-up of the futurecity.com website and the dashboard that city planners would use to make decisions based on community designs.
 - Posters to show process flow & AR viewer that is meant to show the AR view of how the landscape will look like after the shared vision is applied.

 <br /><br />